alvinadjei/Eyeblink/README.md

   - Camera drivers and software are <a href="https://www.alliedvision.com/en/products/software/" target="_blank">here</a>
   - Python API manual is <a href="https://docs.alliedvision.com/Vimba_X/Vimba_X_DeveloperGuide/pythonAPIManual.html">here</a>
 - Infrared mirror
-- Other materials you see in the image below come from Thorlabs:
+- Other materials shown in the image at the top come from Thorlabs

-### Images of setup here